Job Costing Software for Small Contractors

 - Due date.

-This helps you control committed cost before the bill arrives.
+This lets you control committed cost before the bill ever lands in your inbox.

 Step 4: Link bills to purchase orders

-When the vendor bill arrives, link it to the purchase order.
+When the vendor bill arrives, link it straight to its purchase order.
+That single connection answers a lot of questions:

 - How much was approved?